usmanwardag/dollar_bot/README.md

 Certainly, you can watch this video [![Demo Video](https://i9.ytimg.com/vi/aCjcT1CHAzU/mq3.jpg?sqp=COSotI0G&rs=AOn4CLD34jFIlq6GRdmTnK6p3F8O2F-Yig)](https://youtu.be/aCjcT1CHAzU) for a step-by-step guide on how to use DollarSplitBot.

+## Automated Analysis Tools

+This project uses various automated analysis tools like
+- pylint and flask8 for code formating
+- pytest for tesing
+- coverage.py for code coverage
+- Travis CI for automated testing
 ## License

 This project is licensed under the terms of the MIT license.
 Please check [License](https://github.com/shonilbhide/dollar_bot/blob/main/LICENSE) for more details.